-Most cedar roofing shingles and shakes are sourced from sustainable cedarwood harvesters making it a more environmentally friendly roof.
+Most cedar roofing shingles and shakes are sourced from sustainable cedar wood harvesters making it a more environmentally friendly roof.
 They are also incredibly thermal resistant which means that you’ll save a lot more energy when it comes to heating or cooling your home.
-Old or weakened shingles can shakes can also be recycled into mulch for your garden.
+Old or weakened shingles and shakes can also be recycled into mulch for your garden.

 Sound convinced?
 Give us a call or email us for a consultation.